Browse our papers

 Authors: Eric Benhamou, Beatrice Guez, Jean-Jacques Ohana, David Saltiel, and Baptiste Lefort

 Abstract: In the evolving landscape of natural language processing, the capability to accurately gauge sentiment in text data is crucial for numerous applications, ranging from market analysis to customer feedback interpretation.
-This presentation will introduce a novel approach to sentiment analysis, utilizing OpenAI's ChatGPT, a variant of the powerful GPT model.
-We will delve into how ChatGPT, when used appropriately, can surpass the performance of specialized models like FinBERT in sentiment detection tasks.
 Read more

 Can Deep Reinforcement Learning Solve the Portfolio Allocation Problem?